volodymyrprokopyuk/blog/posts/statements-vs-expressions-in-programming/post.md

 }
 // arr => 0 10 20 30 40 50
 ```
-Looping statement mutates the state of variable `count` and executes `arr`
+Looping statement mutates the state of the `count` variable and executes `arr`
 mutation statement multiple times.
 There is no return value from looping
 statement only program state mutation.

 The essence of statement execution is program state mutation.
 Statement
-execution produces side effects.
-A **side effect** is program state mutation as
+execution produces side effects. **Side effect** is program state mutation as a
-a consequence of statement execution.
-So execution of a statement changes the
+consequence of statement execution.
+So the execution of a statement changes the
 program environment.
 The result of **statement execution depends on program
 environment**.
 The same statement can produce different side effects depending
 on the environment it is executed in.